StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Clarity and Maintainability**: Single-line block statements should be clear and concise.
     - **Reason**: Single-line block statements are best suited for simple conditions or loops that can be expressed succinctly.
 This prevents clutter and ensures the code remains readable.
-- **Avoid Clutter**: Avoid adding multiple commands or complex logic to single-line statements.
+- **Avoid Complex Logic**: Avoid adding multiple commands or complex logic to single-line statements.
-    - **Reason**: Complex logic or multiple commands in a single-line block can reduce readability and make the code harder to maintain.
+    - **Reason**: Complex logic or multiple commands in a single-line block statement can reduce readability and make the code harder to maintain.
-- **Block Ending Placement**: Place the `fi` or `done` on the same line as the single-line block statement.
-    - **Reason**: Keeping the block's ending (`fi` or `done`) on the same line as the command makes it clear that the block is simple and self-contained.
 - **When to Avoid**: Avoid using single-line block statements if they cannot fit within the 88-character limit.
     - **Reason**: If a single-line block statement exceeds the 88-character limit, it compromises readability.
 In such cases, the block should be expanded into multiple lines.